This exercise will allow developing and testing hypotheses about movement in the plasmodial slime mold, Physarum polycephalum.

 Place test substances on plates 1 through 4 using the following procedures described below.
 The test substance should be placed on the opposite side of the plate that contains the distilled water (control).
 See the diagram above.

-Plate 4 - Use an oatmeal flake as the test substance.
+Plate 3 - Use an oatmeal flake as the test substance on one half of the plate.
+The control side will not receive any flakes.

 Seal the plates using tape and place them in a dark area until the next laboratory class.
 Do not turn the plates over; the agar side should remain down.